antleaf/doapr/webroot/content/repositories/vixra.md

 record_count: 'Full text : 37 034'
 remining_indrawn_item: No web presence retained
 repository_type: Disciplinary
-scientific_committees: 'Yes : scientists are part of the advisory board'
+scientific_committees: "Yes : scientists are part of the advisory board \L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.vixra.org/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Content may be removed by author (or operator/owner)
-withdrawal_policy: Contravention of copyright, plagiarism, false or inaccurate content, ethical and legal issues
+withdrawal_policy: 'Yes'
 features:
 - :feature: search_engine
   :description: Search engine powered by Google